 |About the Congress||Abstract Submissions||Registration|

-The Society of Midwives of South Africa is hosting its first ever virtual triennial congress on the on the 24 and 25 of August 2021.
+The Society of Midwives of South Africa is hosting its first ever virtual triennial congress on the on the 25 of August 2021.
 The congress will be organised by the Western Cape local organising committee.
 Please help us by submitting an abstract for the congress.
 Abstracts must demonstrate a direct link to the congress theme:

 MIDWIVES’ EMBRACING CHANGE AND TRANSFORMATION- A BREAKTHROUGH IN RESILIENCE, REINVENTION AND INNOVATION